5 reasons why every nurse should consider adopting a dog

 Finding time to exercise is hard enough.
 It doesn’t help when, in an attempt to get on a more regular sweat schedule, you agree to sign up for 5am spin classes with your non-nurse, CrossFitting, kale-drinking friend.
 Not only does she cycle at a rate that is inhuman, but she does it with a smile.
 Then, after judging the two people who cried, your friend suggests a new two-week juice cleanse, as if it were reasonable to ask a nurse to go without processed foods and caffeine for any given amount of time.

 Dogs are not that way.
-Whether you’re walking, running or borderline crawling, they’re all smiles and encouragement as long as you’ve physically left the house.
+Whether you’re walking, running or borderline crawling, they’re all smiles and encouragement as long as you’ve physically left the house and of course they’re on dog leashes.
 You could even be crossing the street to pick up a bottle of wine and cookie dough, and your dog’s wagging tail will practically scream, “Friend—you’ve outdone yourself.”

 And when you want to try new things, like yoga: